pratk007/IPL-Predictor/README.md

-# ipl-win-probability-predictor
+# IPL Predictor
-A machine learning project to find out the win probability of an IPL match
+It is a machine learning project in which we can predict the result of the ongoing match using the previous matches data.